What is a Waiting Period for Dental Insurance?

 - Major dental procedures often include crowns and oral surgery.

 The waiting period between these classifications of services will often differ depending on your dental insurance plan.
-Before going in to see your dentist, consult your dental insurance carrier to ensure you are covered for the procedure.
+Before going in to see your dentist, consult your dental insurance carrier to ensure the procedure you are receiving will be covered at that time.

 Why Do Dental Insurance Policies Have Waiting Periods?

 Many consumers are confused by waiting periods.
-They assume that all dental benefits should be available to the enrollee at the time the dental insurance policy’s effective date.
+They assume that all dental benefits should be available to the enrollee at the time of the dental insurance policy’s effective date.
 However, waiting periods allow dental insurers to protect themselves from individuals who do not seek insurance coverage until they face a costly dental procedure.
-Unfortunately this practice also effects people who did not put off dental coverage until it was absolutely needed.
+Unfortunately, this practice also affects people who did not put off dental coverage until it was absolutely needed.
+In many cases, if you can prove that your new policy began directly after another dental policy ended, your carrier may waive the waiting period.

 Reducing Your Out of Pocket Dental Costs